 - Stability: Seated bent-over rear lateral raises keep your body more stable as you engage in the movement since you are seating down.

-- Isolation: By seating, you don’t waste a lot of energy trying to maintain proper alignment so you can concentrate on the back of the shoulder.
+- Isolation: By seating, you don’t waste a lot of energy trying to maintain the proper alignment so you can concentrate on the back of the shoulder.

 - Versatile: You can perform different variations of seated bent-over rear lateral raises.
 You can raise both arms at the same time, one arm at a time, or alternate arms.